zmarouf/git-references/linux-as-remote-git-server.md

 If you're using GitHub, GitLab, Visual Studio Team Services, TFS, or another service along those lines, none of this applies to you.

-If your remote server is a Linux or Unix machine, the following information might be useful.
+If you want your remote server to be a Linux or Unix machine, the following information might be useful.

 ## create a new remote only git repo